davidecarini/AI_Accelerators_MSc_Thesis/README.md

 <!-- DESCRIPTION -->
 ## Description
 In this repository there is all the material used in the master thesis and stored on the server in DEIB.
+For the synthetis and compilation of CNNs are used two frameworks: HLS4ML and vitis AI.

 <!-- RELATIVE LINKS -->
 ## Links